Ecosystem ecology: Lessons from two Central American cities

 The biosphere has been greatly altered by the demands of human societies.
 Ecosystem ecology plays an important role in understanding and adapting to the most pressing current environmental problems.
 Restoration ecology and ecosystem management are closely associated with ecosystem ecology.
 Restoring highly degraded resources depends on integration of functional mechanisms of ecosystems.
+By using strategies that consider both social and ecological goals as joint goals, sustainable development can be achieved by considering ecosystem ecology through a joint lens, rather than two separate ones.

 Without these functions intact, economic value of ecosystems is greatly reduced and potentially dangerous conditions may develop in the field.
 For example, areas within the mountainous western highlands of Guatemala are more susceptible to catastrophic landslides and crippling seasonal water shortages due to loss of forest resources.
 In contrast, cities such as Totonicapán that have preserved forests through strong social institutions have greater local economic stability and overall greater human well-being.

 This situation is striking considering that these areas are close to each other, the majority of inhabitants are of Mayan descent, and the topography and overall resources are similar.
 This is a case of two groups of people managing resources in fundamentally different ways.
 Ecosystem ecology provides the basic science needed to avoid degradation and to restore ecosystem processes that provide for basic human needs.

+Climate change impacts

+Climate change influences ecosystem ecology by altering the processes that drive global ecosystems.
+Many of these processes cause a decline in biodiversity which reduces ecosystem functioning.
+Anthropogenic influences like greenhouse gas emissions and land cover change create added pressures for ecosystems, such as habitat fragmentation and degradation.
+Additional stressors include shifts in species ranges and life cycle events.
+As the effects of climate change are exacerbated, these stressors will have a greater effect on ecosystems across the globe.

+Relationship to One Health

+One Health studies the intersection of human health, animal health, and biological health.
+Because of this, it is closely tied to ecosystem ecology.
+Healthy ecosystems can prevent the spread of diseases.
+One Health recognizes that healthy ecosystems are connected to the health of humans and animals, and thus considers ecosystem ecology.
+Extensive communication between communities and One Health researchers is essential for success within a broader ecosystem ecology framework.